 Next, jewelry or other items that you would like to keep are removed.
 Medical devices and prosthetics that are mechanical or contain batteries are also removed.
 This is to prevent reaction during the cremation process.
 Items such as pins, screws, and joints remain in place.
 Recycling policies for medical devices vary by facility but in no case are the devices reused as is.
 They are disassembled, melted down, or disposed of in some other responsible method.

 3. What kind of container is used for cremation?

 There are special caskets made for cremation or you can use a simple cardboard box.
 The key rule is that the container must be sturdy enough to hold the body and it must be combustible.

 4. What is a cremation chamber?

 A cremation chamber, referred to as a retort, is an industrial furnace that is large enough to hold one body.
 Fire resistant bricks line the chamber and can withstand temperatures up to 2000 degrees.
 Modern cremation furnaces follow according to strict environmental and air quality standards.
 Natural gas, propane, or diesel fuel the furnaces.
 They are also automated and computerized.

 5. What is done with the metal that remains after cremation?

 After incineration, the remains are cooled.
 The operator inspects the remains for remnants of metal left behind and removes them by hand or with strong magnets.
 The metal is often sent to a recycler.

 We refer to cremated remains as ashes but what is left behind is actually bits of bone.
-A special processor grinds the fragments into what we call “cremains.”
+After cremation, a special processor grinds the fragments into what we call “cremains.”
 This is what we mean when we refer to ashes.

 After grinding, the ashes are placed in a plastic bag.
 The bag is placed in the urn that the family provides or in a temporary container.
 The urn or container with the ashes is returned to the family.